 I know – pretty measly, right?

-And always remember that Instagram has a hashtag cap of 30, so be sure to utilise this amount so you can reach the maximum number of users.
+Always remember that Instagram has a hashtag cap of 30, so be sure to utilise this amount so you can maximise your reach.

 5. Utilise Geotags